 Architecture

-bitCaster is composed of four independent services that communicate over open protocols.
+bitCaster is composed of independent services that communicate over open protocols.

 Each user runs their own instance of the app in their browser.
 All users connect to the same shared infrastructure.